Homemade Baby Food Recipes

 But whether or not oats are considered a 'gluten containing' grain is the subject of some speculation.

 Oats do contain a little of the glutenin and gliadin that make up gluten and which are associated with the potential development of Celiac disease.
-There is also an issue of cross contamination, where oats may be contaminated by other gluten containing grains with which they are grown, harvested, processed or stored.

-Indeed, pure oat products in certain parts of the world, particularly Scandinavian countries, are marketed as being an acceptable part of a gluten free diet.
+Indeed, pure oat products in certain parts of the world, particularly Scandinavian countries, are marketed as being an acceptable part of a gluten-free diet.

 Nevertheless, it is still wise to consult your doctor if you plan to introduce oats to a child with a family history of gluten intolerance.